freeman-lab/spark-janelia/README.md

 ```
 thunder-janelia start
 ```
-This will open an interactive shell [Thunder](http://thunder-project.com/thunder/) functionality preloaded.
-See that project page for how to use this library in your data workflows and analyses.
+This will open an interactive shell with [Thunder](http://thunder-project.com/thunder/) functionality preloaded.
+See its project page for how to use this library in your data workflows and analyses.

 If you want to grab the latest version, use
 ```